colscott/a-wc-form/packages/binder/README.md

 ```

 Form-binder takes a JSON data object as input and outputs a CustomEvent (form-binder:change) that contains a copy of the data with any changes made it.
-Form controls are bound to the data by setting the name of the form control as a JSON pointer to the data.
+Form controls are bound to the data by setting the bind attribute of the form control as a JSON pointer to the data.

 NOTE: The data input must serialize to valid JSON.
 The form binder works on a copy of the data.
 The copy is made using the native JSON API (stringify+parse).

 ## Binders

-The process of binding is performed by control binders.
+The process of binding is performed by binders.
 These need to be registered.
 When a binder is registered it is done so with a CSS selector.
-Any control that matches the selector will use that binder for binding (see Custom control binders below for examples). a-wc-form-binder package contains binders for standard HTML form elements (input, select, text-area).
-To bind other controls you'll need custom binders.
+Any control that matches the CSS selector will use that binder for binding (see Custom control binders below for examples). a-wc-form-binder package includes binders for standard HTML form elements (input, select, text-area).
+To bind other controls you will need custom binders.
 See the a-wc-binders-mwc for Material Web Component binders.

 ## Material Web Component control binders